genomicsITER/monkeypox/README.md

 </p>

 # Monkeypox
-A public repository of resources related to Monkeypox maintained by ITER.
+A public repository of Monkeypox related resources maintained by ITER.

 This is the result of an ongoing joint-effort of the following institutions and laboratories:
 <ul>